Rebeka Ibrahima

-Rebeka Salsabil Ibrahim (born Rebeka Koha; 19 May 1998) is a Latvian-born Qatari weightlifter, two time Junior World Champion and two time European Champion competing in the 58 kg division until 2018 and 59 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
+Rebeka Salsabil Ibrahim (born Rebeka Koha; 19 May 1998) is a Latvian and Qatari weightlifter, two time Junior World Champion and two time European Champion competing in the 58 kg division until 2018 and 59 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.

 She was coached by Eduards Andruškevičs, who has also been coaching Olympic medalist Viktors Ščerbatihs and Artūrs Plēsnieks.

-In 2023 Rebeka returned to weightlifting representing Qatar and winning Qatar Cup and West Asian Championships.
+In 2023, Rebeka returned to weightlifting representing Qatar and winning Qatar Cup and West Asian Championships.

 Career

 She currently has junior world records in the clean & jerk and total in the 59 kg division.

 Olympics

 In 2016, she competed at the Summer Olympics in the 53 kg division placing fourth overall.
 She was named Latvian Rising Star of the Year in 2016 after her performance at the 2016 Summer Olympics.

 World Championships

 In 2017, she competed at the World Weightlifting Championships winning the bronze medal in the snatch and total.

 In 2018, the IWF restructured the weight classes, and Koha competed in the newly created 59 kg division.
 She followed up her bronze medal performance in 2017 with stronger performance at the 2018 World Weightlifting Championships winning another bronze medal in the snatch and total and setting junior world records in the snatch, clean & jerk, and total.